Blocked ports and internet resources

 -

-- Types of emails - e.g. transactional, work correspondence, mailings, etc;
+- the types of emails — for example, transactional, business correspondence, newsletters, etc.;

-- the domain from which the emails will be sent;
+- the domain from which emails will be sent;

-- expected sending volume - the number of emails per week.
+- the expected sending volume — the number of emails per week.

 -